 We all know that food has calories.
-Some food has lots of calories, and some food have very little calories.
+Some food has lots of calories, and some food has very little calories.
 I find unfortunately that many people are obsessed over calories.
 I used to be one of those people, and I share about my past with disordered eating here: My Story.
 I would count every single calorie I ate to make sure I never surpassed 1,200.
 On top of eating the bare minimum of calories, (not enough for a growing 16 year old) I was doing strenuous exercise each day for crew.
 I was running up to five miles a day, and rowing for an hour straight.
 I would get home and eat only a salad.
 I was so tired and weak every single day.
 On top of that, I was moody and miserable.
 I was skinny, but depressed.
 I was a mere 115 pounds, and I am 5’7, making me very underweight.
 In context, the healthy body weight for a 5’7 active teenager is anywhere from 125-155 pounds.

 I would get sick often.
 I was not happy.
 I had a terrible relationship with food and with my body.
 I didn’t look healthy.
 All of this makes sense to me now because I realize I was not getting proper nutrition to fuel my body, or my brain.
 No wonder I was in a bad mood all the time, and became anti-social.
 All the calories I ate were coming from heavily processed, artificial food such as sugary granola bars, 100 calorie greek yogurts, or low calorie cereals.
 There was barely any nutrition in these foods, but they fit into my allotted calorie budget.